Trademark Symbol: Definition, Where to Use

 Owning a Trademark vs. Having a Registered Trademark

-Owning a trademark is when you add the trademark symbol to your logos and other intellectual property.
+Owning a trademark refers to having the legal rights to use a particular mark to identify your goods or services in commerce.
 Anyone can affix the trademark symbol to their proprietary and marketing materials.
 Having a registered trademark is when you physically receive confirmation from the USPTO that your trademarks are on file and protected.

 This web page also explains owning trademarks vs. having registered trademarks.